Lågendeltaet Nature Reserve

-Lågendelta nature reserve is a nature reserve in Lillehammer municipality in Oppland.
-The reserve was established in 1990 to "maintain an important and especially wetland area in its natural state with vegetation and wildlife, and to protect a particularly rich and interesting birdlife."
+Lågendeltaet Nature Reserve is a nature reserve in Lillehammer municipality in Oppland, Norway.
+The reserve was established in 1990 to "preserve an important and special wetland area in its natural state with vegetation and wildlife, and to protect a particularly rich and interesting bird life.
+The Lågen delta is one of Norway's largest inland deltas, and the reserve stretches from the municipal border with Øyer in the north to about two kilometers south of the Vingnes Bridge.

-Lågendeltaet nature reserve extends from the Lillehammer municipality border to the Øyer minicipality the north to about two kilometers south of Vingnes bridge.
-The area is very important as a razing and pasture area for many bird species.
-In the spring and summer of 2015, 12 species of ducks were observed.
+The area is very important as a resting and grazing area for many bird species.
+In the spring and summer of 2015, 12 species of ducks were observed, including Knekkand, which is on the Norwegian Red List as "endangered".

 Read more